mcgill-ecsess/codejam2020/content/services/remote.md

 ## Are company representatives going to be present at CodeJam 2020?

 We thank all of your sponsors for accommodating the current situation.
-Although we cannot host an in-person tech fair, rest assured that:

-- Mentors will be available online to help you with your project
-- Recruiters will host information sessions and fireside chats
-- Workshops will be provided remotely
+Although we cannot host an in-person tech fair, rest assured that: mentors will be available online to help you with your project, recruiters will host information sessions and fireside chats, and workshops will be provided remotely.

 #### Your question wasn't listed?